beskro2/Autobots-Sprint3/Test Documentation/Defects Report - Autobots.md

 Repo/Service Testing for planet creation and deletion - Julio
 1. In Planet class, no Planet consructor while User and Moon have one
-2. In PlanetServiceImp, deletePlanet method seems to be only checking if there is an instance of a String variable or Integer variable, no checks to see if planet name is in database or not so it will always try to delete a planet whether or not its in the database.
+2. In PlanetDaoImp, deletePlanet does not throw any exception when passing in sad path data
-3. In PlanetServiceImp, deletePlanet is returning a string instead of a boolean.
+3. In PlanetServiceImp, deletePlanet method seems to be only checking if there is an instance of a String variable or Integer variable, no checks to see if planet name is in database or not so it will always try to delete a planet whether or not its in the database.
-4. In PlanetServiceImp, deletePlanet has wrong exception message "Planet delete failed, please try again", should be "Invalid planet name"
+4. In PlanetServiceImp, deletePlanet is returning a string instead of a boolean.
-5. No exception is thrown when passing sad path data into planetDao.deletePlanet("sad path data")
+5. In PlanetServiceImp, deletePlanet has wrong exception message "Planet delete failed, please try again", should be "Invalid planet name"